rvcgit/dzen2bar/README.md

 COMMON ISSUES:
 IF ROFI WINDOW[ that follows pointer co-ordinates] may vary, feel free to juggle around the pX and pY part of respective config file

-Depending on your distribution; inxi output may differ or display wrongly; simple edit 'dzensysinfo.sh to suit yourdistribution
+Depending on your distribution; inxi output may differ or display wrongly; simple edit 'dzensysinfo.sh' to suit your distribution
 Home / Root device nomes [sdXY; X is a/b/c etc; Y is 1,2,3 etc]

 for non EMWH compliant window managers like dwm or XMonad; window list and workspaces will be an issue. workspaces in those cases defaults to one,two,three etc. and active window listwill not function